MicrosoftLearning/PL-900FR/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 4. Le sujet de message d’accueil contient 52 phrases de déclenchement.
 Cliquez sur **Accéder au canevas de création**.

-5. Accédez au premier message et remplacez-le par `Bonjour, je suis un agent virtuel.
-Je peux vous expliquer comment la COVID-19 se propage, comment vous protéger, préparer votre maison et votre famille au COVID-19, les symptômes, les tests, etc.`
+5. Accédez au premier message et remplacez-le par `Hi, I’m a virtual agent.
+I can tell you about how COVID-19 spreads, how to protect yourself, preparing your home and family for COVID-19, symptoms, testing, and more.`

 6. Cliquez sur **Enregistrer**.